Planning Your Project Schedule

 When Should You Start Building Your Project?

 No matter when you start your planning, it will be lowest-risk for you to build during the right time of year.
 As discussed in the risks of construction section, starting additions and exterior alterations during the rainy season is not optimal and can be downright problematic.
 We’ll want the house to be water-tight before the rains come.
 It’s better to get an early start on the design process by selecting your architect now, and setting a relaxed, stress-free schedule for the design process, then starting construction the following year than it is to break ground during the rainy season.
-That said, in 2010 and 2011 we had a few summer rains, and during the 2011-12 winter the rains held off (for the most part) until January.
+That said, our climate has changed in the last decade to include a few summer rains each year, and during several recent winters the rains held off (for the most part) until January or ended in January for the most part.
 So even though one never knows what will happen, we don’t want you to rely on luck.
-We still recommend (at least for now) observing the traditional SF Bay Area construction season.
+We still recommend (at least for now) observing the traditional SF Bay Area construction season and starting in the spring. if you miss the spring, it may be ok.
+Contractors can break ground about half-way into August and still make many additions and exterior alterations water-tight before the rainy season.

 How Long Does a Project Take?
 What are the Steps?